Hunter Cantwell

-Hunter Cantwell (born December 30, 1985) is a former American football quarterback.
+Hunter Cantwell (born December 30, 1985) is an American former player who was a quarterback in the National Football League (NFL).
 After playing college football for the Louisville Cardinals, he was signed by the Carolina Panthers as an undrafted free agent in 2009.
 He spent most of the 2009 season on the team's practice squad, and was promoted to the active roster late in the season.
 Cantwell was signed to the Baltimore Ravens' practice squad in 2010 and 2011 before becoming the quarterbacks coach for Campbellsville University.
 Later on, Cantwell served as head coach at Carroll County High in Kentucky in 2017 and 2018, and is currently the head coach at Christian Academy of Louisville.

 Early years

-Cantwell prepped at Paducah Tilghman High School in Paducah, Kentucky, where he became the school's all-time passing leader, completing 458-756 passes, for 7,272 yards, and 70 touchdowns.
-He set the Kentucky 3-A state playoff record for passing yards in a game (409) while going 31-8 as a starter.
+Cantwell prepped at Paducah Tilghman High School in Paducah, Kentucky, where he became the school's all-time passing leader, completing 458–756 passes, for 7,272 yards, and 70 touchdowns.
+He set the Kentucky 3-A state playoff record for passing yards in a game (409) while going 31–8 as a starter.

 College career

 Cantwell walked on to the Louisville Cardinals football team prior to the 2005 season.
 On November 25, 2005, QB Brian Brohm injured his leg in a game against Syracuse and was out for the rest of the season.
-Cantwell stepped in and completed 3 of 5 passes for 66 yards, helping the Cardinals to a 41-17 victory.
-On December 2, 2005, Cantwell started the season finale on the road against Connecticut, completing 16 of 25 passes for 271 yards and 1 touchdown, aiding Louisville in a 30-20 win.
+Cantwell stepped in and completed 3 of 5 passes for 66 yards, helping the Cardinals to a 41–17 victory.
+On December 2, 2005, Cantwell started the season finale on the road against Connecticut, completing 16 of 25 passes for 271 yards and 1 touchdown, aiding Louisville in a 30–20 win.
 In the 2006 Gator Bowl against Virginia Tech, Cantwell played well, throwing for 216 yards and 3 touchdowns.
-Despite his efforts, Virginia Tech won the game, 35-24.
+Despite his efforts, Virginia Tech won the game, 35–24.
 He was voted the Cardinals MVP of the Gator Bowl.

 2006

 On September 16, 2006, after Brohm suffered a thumb injury against Miami, Cantwell went into the game and completed 3 of 4 passes for 113 yards and 1 touchdown.
-Louisville defeated Miami, 31-7.
+Louisville defeated Miami, 31–7.
 Cantwell started the next two games for the Cardinals, both on the road, against Kansas State and Middle Tennessee State.
-Against the Wildcats, he completed 18 of 26 passes for 173 yards and 1 touchdown in a 24-6 Louisville win.
-Against the Blue Raiders, Cantwell completed 17 of 32 passes for 340 yards and 3 touchdowns, leading the Cardinals to a 44-17 rout.
+Against the Wildcats, he completed 18 of 26 passes for 173 yards and 1 touchdown in a 24–6 Louisville win.
+Against the Blue Raiders, Cantwell completed 17 of 32 passes for 340 yards and 3 touchdowns, leading the Cardinals to a 44–17 rout.
 Cantwell helped lead the Cardinals in winning games for most of the 2006 regular season.
-The Cardinals finished the season 12-1, losing only to Rutgers, which helped the Cardinals win an Orange Bowl bid, the highest ranked Bowl Game Louisville has played in.
-The Cardinals won the 2007 Orange Bowl against Wake Forest 24-13 under Brohm.
+The Cardinals finished the season 12–1, losing only to Rutgers, which helped the Cardinals win an Orange Bowl bid, the highest ranked Bowl Game Louisville has played in.
+The Cardinals won the 2007 Orange Bowl against Wake Forest 24–13 under Brohm.